elotl/kip-enterprise-eks/README.md

 You need the following:
 * AWS_ACCESS_KEY_ID and AWS_SECRET_KEY_ID set to a working access key.
 * AWS_REGION set to the desired target region, for example "us-west-2".
-* A VPC with at least one subnet.
+* A VPC with at least one subnet, where your EKS cluster is installed.
 Set the environment variable VPC_ID to this VPC ID.

 You can find the VPC ID using the following command:

     aws ec2 describe-vpcs

-Choose the right one and set VPC_ID.
+Choose the one that your EKS cluster uses and set VPC_ID to point to it.

-To list the subnets of the VPC:
+List the subnets of this VPC:

     aws ec2 describe-subnets \
     --filters Name=vpc-id,Values=$VPC_ID \